ultimatezachgrafton/snake-game-2020/README.md

 <a href="https://ultimatezachgrafton.github.io/clockadoodle/">Try it here!</a>

 Navigate your snake through the perilous abyss and see how many apples you can eat.
-There are three different difficulties:
+There are three different difficulties:<br>
-Easy - if your snake hits a wall, they choose a different direction and keep on grooving.
+Easy - if your snake hits a wall, they choose a different direction and keep on grooving.<br>
-Medium - if your snake hits a wall, game over.
+Medium - if your snake hits a wall, game over.<br>
 Hard - a bomb is added to the canvas.
-If your snake touches it, game over.
+If your snake touches it, game over.<br>
 You may switch between these difficulties at whim, but there is no way to clear a bomb once it has been planted.

 <b>Summary</b><br>